nataraj2/GodunovAMReX/README.md

 For constant dt, use the scripts appended with `constdt` for the Godunov and Accuracy.

-A numerical spectral analysis code is also available which plots the transfer function of the scheme which shows the resolving power of the scheme.
+A numerical spectral analysis code is also available which plots the transfer function as a function of the wavenumbers, which shows the resolving power of the scheme.